iRove108/markups/README.md

 # Markups

-Markups is a library written for Python and OpenCV that returns bounding boxes around areas of text that have been annotated by a reader.
+Markups is a library written for Python and OpenCV that identifies areas of text that have been annotated by a reader.
 The library supports the following forms of annotations:
 - Highlights

-The following forms of annotations are still _in development_.
+The following forms of annotations are _in development_.
 To learn more about them, see CONTRIBUTING.md.
 - Underlines
 - Sidenotes